yihu19/drone-rl/README.md

 ## Behavior Cloning

-This part is for learning the policy from dataset.
+This part is for learning the policy from dataset collected by keyboard.

 ### Training